LazyTuba/completion-tracker/README.md

 "hold", "coll" and "count" - which are specified as part of the configuration object passed during instantiation.

-If 'hold' is the trackType specified for a tag, the 'thing' argument of post to that tag is held by the Tracker - i.e., assigned as the first element of the 'things' array (things[0]) of the object assigned to that tag on the Tracker's 'tags' object.
+If the trackType specified for a tag is 'hold', the 'thing' argument of post to that tag is held by the Tracker - i.e., assigned as the first element of the 'things' array (things[0]) of the object assigned to that tag on the Tracker's 'tags' object.
 A 'hold' task is deemed 'complete' when a single post is registered.

-If 'count' is the trackType specified for a tag, posts to that tag are not saved but simply counted - i.e., the 'count' property of the object assigned to that tag on the Tracker's 'tags' object is incremented (and the 'thing' argument of the post call is ignored).
+If the trackType specified for a tag is 'count', posts to that tag are not saved but simply counted - i.e., the 'count' property of the object assigned to that tag on the Tracker's 'tags' object is incremented (and the 'thing' argument of the post call is ignored).
 A 'count' task is deemed complete when the count reaches the value of the 'reqd' option specifed during instantiation.

-If 'coll' is the trackType specified for a tag, posts to that tag are collected (pushed onto things array) and counted - i.e., the 'count' property of the object assigned to that tag on the Tracker's 'tags' object is incremented (and the 'thing' argument of the post call is ignored).
+If the trackType specified for a tag is 'coll', the values of the 'thing' property of posts to that tag are collected (pushed onto 'things' array) and counted - i.e., the 'count' property of the object assigned to that tag on the Tracker's 'tags' object is incremented.
 A 'coll' task is deemed complete when the count reaches the value of the 'reqd' option specifed during instantiation.

 ## Usage